xssnick/ton-deep-doc/ADNL-TCP-Liteserver.md

 ```

 ##### runSmcMethod
-We already know how to get the masterchain block, so now we can call any light server methods.
+We already know how to get the masterchain block, so now we can call any lite server methods.
 Let's analyze **runSmcMethod** - this is a method that calls a function from a smart contract and returns a result.
 Here we need to understand some new data types such as [TL-B](/TL-B.md), [Cell](https://ton.org/docs/learn/overviews/Cells) и [BoC](/Cells-BoC.md#bag-of-cells).

 To execute the smart contract method, we need to send a request using the TL schema:
 `liteServer.runSmcMethod mode:# id:tonNode.blockIdExt account:liteServer.accountId method_id:long params:bytes = liteServer.RunMethodResult`

-And wait for a response like:
+And wait for a response with schema:
 `liteServer.runMethodResult mode:# id:tonNode.blockIdExt shardblk:tonNode.blockIdExt shard_proof:mode.0?bytes proof:mode.0?bytes state_proof:mode.1?bytes init_c7:mode.3?bytes lib_extras:mode.4?bytes exit_code:int result:mode.2?bytes = liteServer.RunMethodResult;`

 In the request, we see the following fields:
-1. mode:# - uint32 bitmask of what we want to see in the response, for example, result:mode.2?bytes will only be present in the response if the bit with index 2 is one.
+1. mode:# - uint32 bitmask of what we want to see in the response, for example, result:mode.2?bytes will only be present in the response if the bit with index 2 is set to one.
 2. id:tonNode.blockIdExt - is our master block state that we got in the previous chapter.
 3. account:[liteServer.accountId](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/lite_api.tl#L27) - workchain and smart contract address data.
 4. method_id:long - 8 bytes, in which crc16 is written with the XMODEM table on behalf of the called method + bit 17 is set [[Calculation]](https://github.com/xssnick/tonutils-go/blob/88f83bc3554ca78453dd1a42e9e9ea82554e3dd2/ton/runmethod.go#L16)